DataDog/integrations-core/trend_micro_email_security/README.md

 4. Configure Trend Micro Email Security to send data to Datadog:
    1. Login into Trend Micro Email Security administrator console.
    2. Configure syslog server's firewall to accept connections from the IP addresses or CIDR blocks listed in [link][5], allowing Trend Micro Email Security to forward syslog messages.
-   3. Follow the [Add New Syslog Server Profiles][6] steps.
+   3. Follow the [Syslog Server Profiles][6] steps.
-      1. In Steps 4 of the Syslog Server Profiles instructions, please use `CEF` format for the `syslog messages`.
+      1. In Steps 4 of the `Syslog Server Profiles` instructions, please use `CEF` format for the `syslog messages`.
    4. Then, Follow the [Syslog Forwarding][7] steps.
-      1. In Steps 2 to 5 of the Syslog Forwarding instructions, select the syslog server created in above Step iii.
+      1. In Steps 2 to 5 of the `Syslog Forwarding` instructions, select the syslog server created in above Step iii.

 ### Validation